 Take a look at some of Cape Town’s best places to cycle

 This ride is one for the books.
 Cape Point Nature Reserve lies 60km (37 mi) south-west of Cape Town and structures some portion of the Table Mountain National Park.
 In addition, flaunting close to 18,000 sections of land (7,284 hectares) of indigenous fynbos, climbing trails, soak precipices and unblemished shorelines, the nature hold is an epic place for a cycle.

 The West Coast offers a beautiful landscape of fauna and flora.
 Situated near Langebaan, the lagoon is one of the top spots to view.

-Cycle along the park for 40km and enjoy the fauna and flora blooming in season in September.
+Cycle in the park for 30km and enjoy the fauna and flora.
+People travel far and wide to see our wild flowers come to life in September.
 WCNP mostly contains strandveld vegetation; with the expansion of the park it also included the Hopefield sand plain fynbos.
 Stop for lunch at Geelbek in the reserve for some fun music, hearty food and amazing company.
-In addition, the islands, park, lagoons and surrounding areas cover 40 000 hectares.

 Sea Point Promenade

 We highly recommend this ride.
 The Sea Point Promenade is a scenic beachfront route and a popular city spot for walkers, runners and cyclists.
 The route is mostly paved and completely flat, and at just seven kilometres (four miles), it’s suitable for all levels of fitness.
 Ride from Greenpoint stadium or start your day off with a breakfast at Jason Bakery.
 The pathway runs along the coastline, passing bustling play parks, fascinating public art, and other recreational activities.